MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

 </body>
 </html>
 ```
+-	meta tag utf-8 tell the browser that all text in the page are encoded using utf-8 encoding system wich is the standered encoding.
 -	Unicode “utf-8” has all characters and emojis.
--	There is a different types of meta tags.
+-	There is a different types of meta tags for diffrent purposes.

 ### 2.4.
 How to Structure Text in HTML?
 -	The code goes inside the body tag.
 -	Paragraph tag p.
 -	emphasis Tag em tells the browser that the words between it is emphasis, not just about style.
 -	italic tag i style element.
 -	Stong tag strong tells the browser that the words between it is Strong Importance Element.
 -	Bold tag bold styles bold.

 ### 2.5.
 HTML Lists
--	Ordered list ol.
--	There is two types of lists.
+-	There are two types of lists.
 -	Ordered lists ol and unordered lists ul.
 -	Each type has children li for each item of the list.
--	Ol list has attr type start and type to control the list items.
+-	Ol list has attributes: start and type to control the list items.

 ### 2.6.
 HTML Image Elements
--	Self-closing tag that must be with src attr to the image url.
+-	Self-closing tag that must be with src attribute to the image url.
 -	alt attr helps google searching.

 ### 2.7.
 HTML Links and Anchor Tags